Roald Dahl: Death and legacy

 Regarded as "one of the greatest storytellers for children of the 20th century", Dahl was named by The Times one of the 50 greatest British writers since 1945.
 He ranks amongst the world's best-selling fiction authors with sales estimated at over 300 million, and his books have been published in 63 languages.
-In 2000 Dahl topped the list of Britain's favourite authors.
-In 2003 four books by Dahl, led by Charlie and the Chocolate Factory at number 35, ranked among the Top 100 in The Big Read, a survey of the British public by the BBC to determine the "nation's best-loved novel" of all time.
-In surveys of UK teachers, parents and students, Dahl is frequently ranked the best children's writer.
+In 2000, Dahl topped the list of Britain's favourite authors.
+In 2003, four books by Dahl, led by Charlie and the Chocolate Factory at number 35, ranked among the Top 100 in The Big Read, a survey of the British public by the BBC to determine the "nation's best-loved novel" of all time.
+In surveys of British teachers, parents and students, Dahl is frequently ranked the best children's writer.
+He won the first three Australian BILBY Younger Readers Award; for Matilda, The BFG, and Charlie and the Chocolate Factory.

 In a 2006 list for the Royal Society of Literature, Harry Potter creator J. K. Rowling named Charlie and the Chocolate Factory one of her top ten books every child should read.
 Critics have commented on the similarities between the Dursley family from Harry Potter and the nightmarish guardians seen in many of Dahl's books, such as Aunt Sponge and Aunt Spiker from James and the Giant Peach, Grandma from George's Marvellous Medicine, and the Wormwoods from Matilda.
+Barry Cunningham, who as publisher of Bloomsbury signed Rowling, cited his experiences travelling with Dahl in promotional book tours of the UK as helping him see the potential of Rowling's work, stating, "I think it was because I didn't come from a traditional background.
+I'd come from marketing and promotion.
+I'd seen how children relate to books".
 In 2012, Matilda was ranked number 30 among all-time best children's novels in a survey published by School Library Journal, a monthly with primarily US audience.
 The Top 100 included four books by Dahl, more than any other writer.
 The American magazine Time named three Dahl books in its list of the 100 Best Young-Adult Books of All Time, more than any other author.
-Dahl is one of the most borrowed authors in UK libraries.
+Dahl is one of the most borrowed authors in British libraries.